 Why should we make time to keep flexible?
 I am, without a doubt, far less flexible these days.
 I have not until recently donated enough time to bother with it.
-So I was glad that I have finally started to listen to my body.
+So I was glad that I had finally started to listen to my body.
 I am about to reach half a century.
 How?

 My new 21-year-old body (I wish) did save me the other day, though.
 I nearly went flat on my face over a tree root on a fast walk/slow lollop in the woods.
 It made me realise that taking extra care of my hip flexors during the previous weeks had paid off.
 I was able to save myself from the fall.
-This was in a way that I would not have been able to previously.
+It was in a way that I would not have been able to previously.
 I speak from the experience of a few embarrassing falls along the way!